torvalds/linux/Documentation/admin-guide/LSM/SafeSetID.rst

 spawning semantics in the application (e.g. by using a privileged helper program to do process spawning and UID/GID transitions).
-Unfortunately, there are a number of semantics around process spawning that would be affected by this, such as fork() calls where the program doesn???t immediately call exec() after the fork(), parent processes specifying custom environment variables or command line args for spawned child processes, or inheritance of file handles across a fork()/exec().
+Unfortunately, there are a number of semantics around process spawning that would be affected by this, such as fork() calls where the program doesn't immediately call exec() after the fork(), parent processes specifying custom environment variables or command line args for spawned child processes, or inheritance of file handles across a fork()/exec().
 Because of this, as solution that uses a privileged helper in